siudd/epl_2223_analysis/README.md

 Interestingly, Man City is very close to the average player age.
 West Ham got the highest average age.
 It seems age doesn't play a very important factor.
 Younger player maybe better in fitness and/or workrate, but they might have less experiences.
 Maybe Man City get a balance of both.

 ### Number of players with rating above average
-Next, I want to see the player rating in each team.
+Next, I want to see the number of player with rating above average in the whole EPL in each team.

 ```sql
 select count(1) as above_avg_rating_cnt